 Communication barriers are common, especially when you work, or live, in different cultures far away from family and friends.
-Communication barriers can lead to misunderstandings, conflict, perception errors and (as we all know) relationship issues.
-It is good to understand which are the most common barriers.
-Just knowing how to interpret a gesture, or not to get thrown by a tone of voice, can make life easier when you work or live far away.
+What works at home doesn’t come across which creates challeges.
+Communication barriers lead to misunderstandings, conflict, perception errors and (as we all know) relationship issues.
+Knowing which are the most common barriers can build bridges.
+You can make your life a lot easier if you understand how to interpret a gesture, or not to get thrown by a tone of voice.
 Emotionally charged situations can easily be avoided if we learn how to straighten out question marks.
-Cross border communication, and how to avoid verbal and non-verbal mishaps, are the topics of this post.
-What works where you are may different, so feel free to comment and share your experiences.

 Communication Barriers: Why Do They Exist?